Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 # Typical use cases

 Imagine you have several REST API endpoints that return JSON content in standard array-based formats, such as an "array of objects" or "a root object containing an array of objects" or similar structures.
-The JSON format transformer can easily be adapted to handle more complex scenarios.
-For instance, your REST API might initially provide a set of complex, multi-level JSON objects nested within each other

 - The JSON format transformer can easily be adapted to handle more complex scenarios.